CODE-at-TACC/summer-2015/python_intro/Readme.md

 Introducing Python
 ==================

-Python is a language for computer scripts.
-It can be run on practically any computer.

-Python is easy to learn, and plays well with others.

-Python, when given a text file as input, will “execute” the actions described in the text file.
+Python is a language for computer *scripts*.
+Python, when given a text file (*script*) as input, will *execute* the actions described in the text file.
+Python works on practically any computer and is easy to learn.

+The purpose of this *Introduction* is so that you can understand and modify the Python scripts that will be used during the next two weeks

 #### Objectives
 1. Read Python scripts